Where to manage your Client ID in the Google Cloud Console

 ||You no longer need to have the Google Maps Mobile SDK for Work enabled on your

-Google API Console project to access premium mobile features.
+Google Cloud Platform Console project to access premium mobile features.
 You can now access these features in the Maps SDK for Android and the Maps SDK for iOS.

 |Dynamic library for Android